 Precipitation

 Research suggests that in California, climate change is likely to decrease annual precipitation amounts by more than 15% by the end of the 21st century.
 In Beaumont, precipitation is expected to decline over the next century, falling from around 16.2 inches per year to approximately 14.8 inches per year.
 Seasonal precipitation will change more significantly with March and April receiving less rainfall than in the past.
-As a result of the seasonal change, Beaumont will likely experience longer periods of drought, as the summer dry season starts earlier in the spring and extends later into the fall.Vulnerable Populations
+As a result of the seasonal change, Beaumont will likely experience longer periods of drought, as the summer dry season starts earlier in the spring and extends later into the fall.
+Wet extremes are also expected to increase in the future, resulting in more intense and more frequent flooding and increasing the likelihood of landslides.
+Deep‐seated landslides could occur along San Gorgonio Creek, the San Jacinto foothills near the junction of I‐10 and SR‐60, and at various other locations in the City.

+Vulnerable Populations

 The impacts of climate change present serious health risks to California’s most vulnerable populations, particularly extreme heat events.
 The effects of extreme heat on human health are well-documented.
 Increased temperature or extreme heat days can increase heat-related mortality, cardiovascular-related mortality, respiratory mortality, and heart attacks, while increasing hospital admissions and emergency room visits.
 Extreme heat can also affect a person’s ability to thermo-regulate, causing heat stress and even death.
 Exposure to extreme heat during pregnancy is related to lower birth weight, especially in the second and third trimesters.